 - 3 pounds bone-in, skin-on chicken thighs

-1 Make the spicy cashew paste: In a food processor or blender, add the cashews, cilantro, oil, garlic, soy sauce, brown sugar, jalapeño, lime juice, and 2 tablespoons of water.
+1 Make the spicy cashew paste: In a food processor or blender, add the cashews, cilantro, olive oil, garlic, soy sauce, brown sugar, jalapeño, lime juice, and 2 tablespoons of water.

 Pulse or blend until the mixture is a smooth paste.
 Add salt and pepper to taste.

 Reserve a third of the marinade for serving with the chicken.
 Use the rest for coating the chicken.

 2 Coat chicken with the cashew paste: Sprinkle the chicken thighs all over with salt and pepper.
 Coat the chicken pieces with the marinade.